 However, progress has been made.
 Artificial intelligence and green energy are changing our landscape, and the internet is pushing near five billion users.
 That’s more than half the planet’s population.

 With so many internet users, it’s evident that top spots on search engines will become more competitive in the coming year.
 And, thanks to rapid technological evolution, search engines will also become smarter.
 A lot smarter.

-Here are the top 10 ranking factors to consider when blogging in 2020.
+Here are the top 10 ranking factors to consider when blogging in the new decade.

 1. Backlinks will still be important

 Yes, backlinks will still be a prevalent ranking factor.
 The number of inbound links to your URLs will forever be a sign of authority for Google, so expect more of those junk outreach emails in your inboxes from people ‘begging for a backlink’.

 2. Image sizes and mobile UX

 Up to 70 percent of web traffic happens on mobile.
 This will increase in the coming years.
 Make sure your images load easily for mobile screens, or face the punishment of lower rankings.